IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-mt/Managing/ManagingIntro-mt.md

-There are several aspects of managing a VMware as a Service (VMwaaS) multitenant instance running on IBM Cloud.
-At a very high level, there are the management of the "on IBM Cloud" aspects of a VMwaaS instance and managing the virtual data center (VDC) using VMware vCloud Director (vCloud Director).
+There are several aspects of managing a VMware as a Service (VMwaaS) multitenant instance on IBM Cloud.
+At a high level, these are the management of the "on IBM Cloud" aspects of a VMwaaS instance and managing the virtual data center (VDC) with VMware vCloud Director (vCloud Director).

 Using the IBM Cloud portal to manage aspects of the **Virtual Data Center (VDC)** is straight forward and includes tasks like:

 - adding, removing, and setting limits for compute resources

-- adding and removing additional services
+- adding and removing other services

 - adding and removing VDCs

-Managing the VDC is done with the VMware vCloud Director web console which is accessible through the IBM Cloud portal.
-These tasks will be covered in the [**Using VMwaaS** chapter](../../Using/UsingIntro.md).
+Managing the VDC is done with the VMware vCloud Director web console, which is accessible through the IBM Cloud portal.
+These tasks are covered in the [**Using VMwaaS** chapter](../../Using/UsingIntro.md).
 This aspect of management includes common VMware administrative tasks like:

 - adding and deleting networks, firewalls, VPNs, and network address translation (NAT) rules

 - adding and deleting virtual machines (VMs), virtual applications (vApps), and affinity rules

 - managing storage policies and named disks

-- and other virtual data center capabilities exposed through the vCloud Director web console
+- and other virtual data center capabilities that are exposed through the vCloud Director web console

-Both of these domains will be explored in this demonstration guide.
-When demonstrating to clients sellers are encouraged to focus on the "on the IBM Cloud" aspects of the solution.
+Both of these domains are explored in this demonstration guide.
+When demonstrating to clients, sellers are encouraged to focus on the "on the IBM Cloud" aspects of the solution.

 !!!
 Important "Read before continuing!"